Excellence Under One Big Tent - And all together

-Founded in 2001, New Ballet is a bridge-building Community School of the Arts, serving youth from every corner of the Midsouth, providing access to excellence in training.
+Founded in 2001, New Ballet is a bridge-building Community School of the Arts and Creative Youth Development organization, serving every corner of the Mid South.
+We provide access to excellence in training, comprehensive mentoring, an outlet for multi-cultural expression and family resources through the NBE Family Resource Center.

-Children and adults from vastly diverse economic and cultural backgrounds come together on a daily basis in an arts space where the common denominators are excellence and innovation in dance.
-The bridges that we build in the process remain a principle focus of the organization’s leadership.
-With support from our funding partners, need based scholarships serve over 59% of the New Ballet student population.
+Children and adults from vastly diverse economic and cultural backgrounds come together on a daily basis in studio spaces where the common denominators are excellence and innovation.
+Training is intensive, specific and targeted to college admission.
+Dance is made relevant as the youth contribute their own creative ideas, working collaboratively with artistic leadership to build our unique aesthetic.
+The bridges built in the process remain a principle value of the organization.

 Performance contributes vitality to local culture - Training for young aspirational dancers

-In our the tenth season, NBE was commissioned to perform at the John F. Kennedy Center in Washington D.C. with a premiere of a new work by Artistic Director Katie Smythe and the Ensemble.
-The work, based on Duke Ellington's MLK Suite and was commissioned by the Kennedy Center and accompanied live by the National Symphony Orchestra as part of NEW MOVES: Symphony + Dance.
+In our the tenth season, NBE was commissioned to create and perform a world premiere work at the John F. Kennedy Center in Washington D.C., Duke Elligton's "Harlem", accompanied by the National Symphony Orchestra as part of NEW MOVES: Symphony + Dance.
+Read more in the Washington Post.

 New Ballet students' goals cover a broad spectrum.
-From a serious desire to pursue dance as a career through participation in university dance programs to a desire to be immersed in an atmosphere of professionalism, creative freedom and serious intent as a growing citizen of the world.
-For many, the years spent at New Ballet amount to a career during school that pays benefits throughout their lives in many chosen professions.
+It is a desire to be immersed in an atmosphere of professionalism, creative expression and serious intent in order to become a citizen of the world that binds youth with a diversity of interests.
+The years spent at New Ballet amount to a career during the school years that pays benefits throughout participants lives in various chosen professions.

-Students will explore Modern dance, Tap, African dance, Flamenco, Hip Hop, and Chinese dance throughout their studies at New Ballet.
-They will also find support for homework help, college counseling and ACT and SAT testing before and after classes and rehearsals.
+In addition to Ballet, students will explore Modern dance, Tap, African dance, Flamenco, Hip Hop, and Chinese dance throughout their studies at New Ballet.
+They will find support for homework help, college counseling and ACT and SAT testing before and after classes and rehearsals.

-It is our hope that the young Memphis artists who grow up at New Ballet and who so desire, will return to the Memphis community to share their knowledge, talent and love of dance, becoming teachers and performers who will nurture those who follow.
+It is our hope that the young Memphis artists who grow up at New Ballet and who so desire, will return to the Memphis community to share their knowledge, talent and love of dance, becoming teachers and performers and nurturing those who follow.

 - Professional Integrity: operating at a high standard in all things.